yogin/ios-codepath-rotten-tomatoes/README.md

  * User sees error message when there's a networking error.
 You may not use UIAlertView to display the error.
  * User can pull to refresh the movie list.

+Issues:

+ * Detail view is best viewed on 4" screens.
+Still need to figure out auto-layout.